 - 1/4 cup raw honey

 - 2 teaspoons orange zest

 - 2 teaspoons minced fresh ginger

 - 1/4 teaspoon unrefined sea salt

-- Transfer 1/4 of the mixture to a high-speed blender, like our favorite one from Ninja, and add the dates.
+- Transfer 1/4 of the mixture to a high-speed blender, and add the dates.
 Process until dates are pureed.

 - Transfer the pureed date-mixture back to the saucepan and stir to combine.